briancaffey/briancaffey.github.io/content/2021/10/02/sharing-a-dev-article-everywhere.md

 I have been working updating and rewriting my Django + Vue.js + AWS reference project.
 It contains a documentation site that I am making with VuePress.
 The repo for this project is here: [github.com/briancaffey/django-step-by-step](https://github.com/briancaffey/django-step-by-step).
 This repository has it's own GitHub Pages configuration, as well as a GitHub Action to help automate the deployment of this project documentation site to GitHub Pages.
 The project site is currently hosted on [briancaffey.github.io/django-step-by-step/](https://briancaffey.github.io/django-step-by-step/).

 You may want to split a large project's documentation site into its own site, rather than having it live on the nested path of a personal blog.
 Following this pattern, your GitHub pages blog can become a site that is much larger than one single Nuxt statis site. `briancaffey.github.io` is now a hybrid Nuxt.js and VuePress site, with a subset of routes (starting with /django-step-by-step/) being served by VuePress.

+As I'm writing this article, Nuxt 3 is almost one week away from a public beta.
+I'm excited to try upgrading this site to Nuxt 3 and trying out some of the new features that it includes.

 Thanks for reading this article, wherever you may have found it on the internet!